-Recently, \citet{TeradaShimodaira17} extends the general hypothsis testing framework, called {\it problem of regions} (\citealp{EfronTibshirani98}), to the selective inference, and propose a new selective inference approach via {\it multiscale bootstrap} of \citet{Shimodaira:2002:AUT,Shimodaira:2004:AUT,Shimodaira08}.
-Using this approach, we can compute an approximately unbiased selective $p$-value.
-Moreover, \citet{TeradaShimodaira17} provides the theoretical justification for this approach in two asymptotic theories.
-In this framework, we consider the general setting in which the hypothesis and the selection event can be represented as general regions in some parameter space.
-It is not necessary to know the shapes of these regions, and thus this approach can be applied widely.
-In fact, \citet{ShimodairaTerada19} describes an application of this approach for testing trees and edges in phylogenetics.
-In the usual multiscale bootstrap method, we change the sample size of bootstrap samples and then compute a bias corrected $p$-value using geometric quantities (curvature and signed distance of the region) estimated from the scaling-law of the bootstrap probability.
-However, the selective inference algorithm via multiscale bootstrap cannot be directly applied to selective inference after variable selection since the shape of the selective region is unwillingly related to the sample size in the variable selection problem.
+In the original form of multiscale bootstrap method, we change the sample size of bootstrap samples and then compute a bias-corrected $p$-value using geometric quantities (curvature and signed distance of the region) estimated from the scaling-law of the bootstrap probability of the hypothesis and selection event.
+However, this multiscale bootstrap method cannot be directly applied to selective inference after feature selection since the shape of the selective region is unwillingly related to the sample size in the feature selection problem.
 To overcome this difficulty, we propose the use of the resampling of the residuals with scale change.
-The advantage of our method is that we can apply our method to almost any variable selection algorithm.
-In addition, the computational cost of our method is the same order as the classical bootstrap method.
+The advantage of our method is that it can be applied to almost any feature selection algorithm.
+In addition, the computational complexity of our method is the same order as the classical bootstrap method.

 This paper is organized as follows.
+In Section~\ref{sec:SI}, we describe the setting of selective inference after feature selection.
 In Section~\ref{sec:mbp}, we give a brief exposition of multiscale bootstrap and the general selective inference via multiscale bootstrap.
-Section~\ref{sec:pre} presents some preliminaries.
-In Section~\ref{sec:si}, we develop a new selective inference algorithm via multiscale bootstrap in regression analysis.
-In Section~\ref{sec:exp}, the usefulness of our approach is demonstrated through the numerical experiments.
+In Section~\ref{sec:selective_regression}, we develop a new selective inference algorithm via multiscale bootstrap in regression analysis.
+In Section~\ref{sec:exp}, the usefulness of our approach is demonstrated through numerical experiments.